£

 Through this scheme, we aim to support ambitious research that aims to make substantial progress towards a transformational change for people with any type of blood cancer or a precursor condition, from any age group (including children and young people).

-Transformational Research Awards support advanced/late-stage pre-clinical research, clinical and experimental medicine (including clinical studies or trials), and research to accelerate the uptake of new treatments and other interventions into the NHS.
+Transformational Research Awards support advanced/late-stage translational and pre-clinical research, clinical and experimental medicine (including clinical studies and trials), and research to accelerate the uptake of new treatments and other interventions into the NHS.

 Application process

-This is a two-stage scheme where all applicants are asked to first submit an Expression Of Interest (EOI).
-These EOIs are reviewed and shortlisted by the assembled committee for this scheme.
+This is a two-stage scheme where all applicants are asked to first submit an Expression of Interest (EOI).
+These EOIs are reviewed and shortlisted by the assembled expert research funding committee for this scheme.
 Shortlisted EOI applicants are then invited to submit a full application.

 Grant amount